Volunteer at a Upcoming Legal Advice Clinic

 The Veterans’ Legal Advice Clinic is a general advice and referral clinic which serves between 20 and 30 veterans in the community.
 This is a joint project of the Knoxville Barristers, the Young Lawyers Division of the Knoxville Bar Association (KBA), KBA/Barristers Access to Justice Committees, Legal Aid of East Tennessee, Knox County Public Defender’s Community Law Office, the University of Tennessee College of Law, Lincoln Memorial University-Duncan School of Law and the local VA office.

-The next clinic is on February 8, 2023.
+The next clinic is on October 11, 2023.

 Volunteers may also choose to continue to volunteer by telephone.

-Tennessee Faith & Justice Alliance Legal Advice Clinic: February 4, 2023
+Tennessee Faith & Justice Alliance Legal Advice Clinic:

 The Tennessee Faith & Justice Alliance is a project of the Tennessee Access to Justice Commission.
 In the Knoxville area, the program is coordinated by the Knoxville Bar Association’s Access to Justice Committee, Legal Aid of East Tennessee, the University of Tennessee College of Law, and the generous lawyers, law students, and others volunteering their time and talent.